Slow Cooker Swamp Potatoes

 A large spoon holding up a scoop of potatoes, green beans, and kielbasa over a crockpot.

-What are swamp potatoes?
-They are a mess of a meal that originated in the South, but they are so tasty.
-Here is my version of swamp potatoes, which has a creamy, cheesy touch, which makes them even more decadent than other versions.
+• This is my version of swamp potatoes, which has a creamy, cheesy touch that makes them even more decadent than other versions

 Potatoes: Baby gold potatoes that are halved - no need to even peel them, so easy.